Skip to main content

 After playing back both investigations into Kargo and Concourse, the team decided to pursue Concourse as its CI/CD tool of choice.

-In our research we deployed it on virtual machines in EC2, because that is what was done by the Terraform code we borrowed.
-We discussed the implications for us of running EC2 instances versus running Concourse in the Kubernetes clusters, and we decided that we should stay away from running virtual machines because it adds additional infrastructure for us to support long term, which is different from everything else we support.
+In our research we deployed it on virtual machines in EC2, because we borrowed Terraform code from another team to speed our prototyping time.
+We discussed the implications of running EC2 instances versus running Concourse in the Kubernetes clusters, and we decided that we should stay away from running virtual machines.
+It adds additional infrastructure for us to support long term, which is different from everything else we support.

-By adopting Concourse over a combination of GitHub Actions, ArgoCD, and Argo Workflows we are trading a deployment system we have intimate knowledge of, but is complex and fragile, for adopting and maintaining a new tool which we believe can simplify and make the process more reliable
+By adopting Concourse over a combination of GitHub Actions, ArgoCD, and Argo Workflows we feel we are making a tradeoff.
+We are trading a deployment system we have intimate knowledge of, but is complex and fragile, for a new tool that we believe can simplify and make the process more reliable

 Consequences